-The SBP services sector attracts considerable human resources, directly or indirectly employed by the industry, and generates specific professional competences (Diener and Terkla, 2000; Godfrey, 2006).
-At least 80% of the industry appears to be made up of SMEs, with a considerable number of startup companies (Diener and Terkla, 2000).
-There are important exceptions, e.g. some of the waste management companies are very large, international players such as Onyx Environmental Group Plc, part of Vivendi Environment's $\pm 16Bn$ operation, SITA Holdings UK, part of SITA of France and employing 7,000 people in the UK alone, and Bramble Industries Plc, a merger of GKN Plc and Cleanaway (Keynote, 2006).
+The EGS sector attracts considerable human resources, directly or indirectly employed by the industry, and generates specific professional competences (Diener and Terkla, 2000; Godfrey, 2006).
+At least 80% of the industry appears to be made up of SMEs, with a considerable number of start-up companies (Diener and Terkla, 2000).
+There are important exceptions, for example, some of the waste management companies are very large, international players such as Onyx Environmental Group Plc and Cleanaway UK, now part of Veolia's £1.1Bn operations, which employ 13,000 employees (Veolia, 2006); and SITA Holdings UK, part of SITA of France and employing 7000 people in the UK alone (Key Note, 2006).
 Size is important in waste management in particular because of the need to achieve economies of scale.
-The technology based firms are complemented by ancillary firms, e.g. financial services, insurance, accounting and law firms, in addition to training and educational institutions, that specialize in serving this industry.
-One of the features of this sector is the connection of some segments of the industry with the public services sector, for example waste management, refuse collection, recycling etc. are delivered by companies that are contracted out to environmental services by local authorities (Keynote, 2006).
+The technology-based firms are complemented by ancillary firms, for example, financial services, insurance, accounting and law firms, in addition to training and educational institutions, that specialise in serving this industry.
+One of the features of this sector is the connection of some segments of the industry with the public services sector, for example waste management, refuse collection, recycling, etc. are delivered by companies that are contracted out to environmental services by local authorities (Key Note, 2006).
 The industry is also driven by other sectors, for example energy consumption, transport, economic activity, etc. and therefore affected by the state of demand in these sectors.